singularityhub/sregistry-cli/examples/docker/README.md

 # Docker Image

-This docker image is intended to provide a containerized client for a Singularity Registry
+This docker image is intended to provide a containerized client for a sregistry

 ## Singularity Registry Client